devika-1999/Subsample_histograms/README.md

 Sources_not_in_SMC,
 Sources_in_External_Catalogues

+# Statistics_Plots

-# Plots of the statistics of all the subsamples (648) are also given.
+Plots of the statistics of all the subsamples (648).